-Following sclerotherapy, patients can typically return to relatively normal activities immediately, although exercise and other strenuous activities should be avoided for 7 to 14 days to improve the efficacy of treatment.
+Following vein injection therapy, patients can typically return to relatively normal activities immediately, although exercise and other strenuous activities should be avoided for 7 to 14 days to improve the efficacy of treatment.
 Compression stockings or support bandages may need to be worn for up to 2 weeks after the procedure, based on the recommendations of your doctor.
 Most patients experience some degree of mild bruising and some may develop skin pigmentation changes at sites of injection.
 These side effects usually subside on their own over time.
 Arnica may help with the bruising.

 Candidates for Sclerotherapy

 Most patients with spider or varicose veins are good candidates for sclerotherapy, although the procedure should not be performed on pregnant women or patients who have had a recent history of blood clots.
-If you are interested in the sclerotherapy procedure or other vein treatments and live in the Cedar Park, Lakeway, Pflugerville, or Round Rock area, please call or email Austin Varicose Vein & Spider Vein Specialists today to schedule a consultation.
+If you are interested in this venous procedure or other vein treatments and live in the Austin, Cedar Park, Lakeway, Pflugerville, or Round Rock Texas area, please call or email Austin Varicose Vein & Spider Vein Specialists today to schedule a consultation.
 We have vein clinic locations that are convenient to Central Austin, Round Rock, and the other suburbs around Austin.